Bridging Bayesian, frequentist and fiducial (BFF) inferences using confidence distribution: Confidence Distribution (CD): A Distribution Estimator

-In settings with nuisance parameters, a CD can also be be used to provide an informative estimator for the target parameter.
-The example of the Neyman-Scott problem below is a slight modification of an example in \citealp[Section 4.4]{Schweder2016}.
+In settings with nuisance parameters, a CD can provide an informative estimator for the parameter of interest (or the focus parameter).
+The Neyman-Scott example below is a slight modification of an example in \citet[\textsection 4.4]{Schweder2016}.

 \begin{example} In the classical Neyman-Scott problem, we observe $2n$ independent pairs of data such that